Applicable for General Program Support, Specific Cultural Project, and Fast Track Project grants

 The Division will approve or deny a change request based on whether the change is directly related to the goals or objectives of the funded application.

 If changes are implemented without the Division’s written approval, the grantee will be placed in noncompliance, and the grant award will be reduced or completely refunded to the State of Florida, in accordance with the Grant Award Agreement.

 - 10. How do I submit a Final Grant Report?

 The Final Grant Report can be submitted in the online grant system.
-To submit the report, click on My Proposals and Start Report next to the grant.

 This report includes information and documentation that the proposed programming was completed in compliance with the Grant Award Agreement and these guidelines.
 Grantees must also submit support materials showing the required division credit and demonstrating that the funded activities took place.